 Suntory’s staple and most well-known whisky, the Hibiki 12-Year-Old, is an exquisitely smooth blend of a number of Suntory’s malts and a grain whisky to meld everything together.
 A perfectly balanced whisky built for the Japanese palate (and a favourite cocktail base of bartenders).

 Torii’s apprentice Masataka Taketsuru, who would found the other giant of Japanese distilling Nikka, sought to embody in his whiskies the austerity and traditions of Scotland, a land which gave him both his education (he was the first Japanese person to study whisky scientifically) and his wife.

-Nikka’s Yoichi 15 year old single malt is an embodiment of this vision.
-An austere and rigorous drop, with a flinty peat characteristic which arrives seemingly from nowhere and evolves into a long, salty, spicy finish.
-Such is the pursuit of purity in its production, the Yoichi stills are still coal fired; a technique barely practiced in even the oldest of the Scottish stills.
+Nikka’s Yoichi 15-year-old single malt is an embodiment of this vision.
+An austere and rigorous drop, with a flinty peat characteristic that arrives seemingly from nowhere and evolves into a long, salty, spicy finish.
+Such is the pursuit of purity in its production, the Yoichi stills are still coal-fired; a technique barely practised in even the oldest of the Scottish stills.

-We asked Jason Ang of Sydney’s Tokyo Bird to explain the basic economics of Japanese whisky.
+We asked Jason Ang of Sydney’s Tokyo Bird to explain the basic economics of whisky.

 “The better the whisky the more expensive it is because it’s simply harder to find,” he says.

 “It’s purely supply and demand.
 So the way I would justify it [price] is to look at the whole package.
 If you’re going out for whisky, ask if you’re getting the service that the whisky deserves.
 Is the environment and atmosphere there to enjoy the whisky as it’s supposed to be?”

 He also says to pay attention to bottle designs.
 “There’s some other expressions of whiskies that have elaborate bottles – some are good, but there are elaborate bottles that are also bad.”